umbertomig/tdp-accountability/README.md

 You can cite the article as:

 > Freire, D., Galdino, M., Mignozzetti, U., Voigt, J. 2019.
-"Bottom-Up Accountability and Infrastructure Provision: Evidence from a Field Experiment in Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.
+"Bottom-Up Accountability and Public Service Provision: Evidence from a Field Experiment in Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.

 BibTeX entry: